Stay informed about technical articles and developments by subscribing to our newsletter.

 When a machine is driving a car, how does it (typically) get into accidents?

 But why does it do that?
 Well, the sensors provide an enormous amount of data at each cycle.
 Cameras capture intensities for millions of pixels, radars receive complex waveforms, and lidars, if used, output huge point clouds.
 All this data needs to be reduced to not only capture the environment but to truly understand it.
-So, the actual question is not why a machine makes these decisions, it is when and how.
-And again, the oversimplified answer for those accidents and events mostly is: The decisions were made too early, and not all the available information was utilized for those decisions!
+So, the actual question is not why a machine makes these decisions, it is when and how, as the decisions are mostly already made by the sensors (high-level fusion).
+And again, the oversimplified answer for those accidents and events is that these sensors do not have all the information and hence later cannot correct these wrong decisions.
+This means that the decisions were made too early!
 In other words: Sensor data that actually was available was disregarded.

 There is a great article from my colleague Eric providing more technical background for this issue: